 Road 614 is gravel.
 It was, however, in a very good condition when we visited it in August.
 Since the beach is much lower than the main road, this last stretch (10-12 km) is a mountain road that gently curves down the steep hill.

 It’s a good road and you could probably do it in a regular car on a nice sunny day in summer.
-However, most (regular) car rental agreements wouldn’t allow you to drive here in a regular car.
-Furthermore, most attractions of the Westfjords require a 4WD or a 4×4 anyway.
+However, most (regular) car rental agreements probably wouldn’t allow you to drive here in a regular car.
+Furthermore, most attractions of the Westfjords are better visited in a 4WD or a 4×4 anyway.
 So it’s really not such a good idea to visit the Westfjords in a regular car… Unless you only drive to Patreksfjörður and Ísafjörður…

 We rented this Kia Sorento 4WD that’s suitable for the F-roads.
 It was a good car for exploring the Westfjords.
 In addition, we also visited several places in the highlands with it.